MicrosoftDocs/outlook/outlook/new-outlook-for-mac/connectivity/suppress-autodiscover-redirect-warning-mac.md

 > `https://autodiscover-s.outlook.com/autodiscover/autodiscover.xml`
 > Click Allow only if you fully trust the source, or if your Exchange administrator instructs you to.

-When this warning message displays, you can select **Always use my response for this server**, and then select **Allow** to not be asked about this specific server again for the current Outlook for Mac profile.0
+When this warning message displays, you can select **Always use my response for this server**, and then select **Allow** to not be asked about this specific server again for the current Outlook for Mac profile.

 ## Resolution